Notifycal/static-landing/src/content/integrations/twitter.md

 name: twitter
 title: Twitter Integrations
 excerpt: We are looking for a personal financial planning pro Certified Financial Planner preferred who will lead our client advising efforts.
 You will be a fiduciary who works
-image: "/images/integrations/twitter.png"
+image: '/images/integrations/twitter.png'
-categories: ["social media"]
+categories: ['social media']
 button:
   label: integrate
-  link: "#"
+  link: '#'
 draft: false
 ---